-Students are often concerned about whether or not they have the mathematical skills needed to succeed in a course.
+Students are often concerned whether they have the mathematical skills needed to succeed in a course.
 The purpose of this document is to help identify some of those skills that you should already possess so that you can be successful in Math 113, Introduction to Applied Statistics.

 If you find that you are weak in some of these areas, then get help.
-Visit the Math Enrichment Center or the Student Learning Center and let them know you need help reviewing arithmetic and algebra skills for statistics (if you just tell them you're in statistics, they may have trouble finding someone to help), or see the instructor.
+Visit the Math Enrichment Center or the Academic Success Center and let them know you need help reviewing arithmetic and algebra skills for statistics (if you just tell them you're in statistics, they may have trouble finding someone to help), or see the instructor.